Note

 The sample code uses SimpleCov to collect code coverage data when unit tests get run.
 SimpleCov is configured to use Cobertura and HTML report formatters.

 Add the Publish Code Coverage Results task to publish code coverage results to the server.
-When you do so, coverage metrics can be seen in the build summary and HTML reports can be downloaded for further analysis.
+This lets you view coverage metrics in the build summary and download HTML reports for further analysis.

 inputs: